chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 Observation:

-The listener began waiting for inbound connections on port **4444**.
+The system began listening for incoming connections on port **4444**.

 ---

 # Step 3 — Establish Connection from Kali

-Kali Linux initiated a connection to the Windows listener.
+After configuring the listener, Kali Linux attempted the connection again.

 Command used: